- Related Products:

 Contrast sensitivity is particularly valuable here: it tends to decline before acuity in many toxicity models because it reflects the integrity of RGC contrast-gain mechanisms that are metabolically costly and thus early casualties of cellular stress.
 Combining acuity and contrast sensitivity data from OptoDrum with photopic and scotopic endpoints (ScotopicKit) provides a multi-dimensional functional profile that maps onto distinct layers and cell populations of the retina.

-For studies where the toxicant produces severe visual loss, the Preclinical Blindness cluster provides context for how near-zero OMR thresholds are operationally defined and how rescue from a toxicant-induced blind baseline is measured.
+For studies where the toxicant produces severe visual loss, also see: Preclinical Blindness.
 For toxicant-induced retinal degeneration as an endpoint in its own right, see Retinal Degeneration.

 | Research Question | OptoDrum | ScotopicKit | AcuiSee | Photorefractor | Keratometer | DarkAdapt | Non-aversive platform |